armandojaleo/CosmoEmbedings/docs/index.md

 ## 🌟 Use Cases

-CosmicEmbeddings can be used for:
+CosmoEmbeddings can be used for:

 - **Knowledge Sharing Between AIs**: Different language models can securely share knowledge embeddings.
 - **Independent Validation**: Blocks can be validated without relying on a central authority.